 Not only does this graph define division by zero since it approaches infinity from both directions, but it just looks beautiful!

 I should note that the reason infinity is not commonly treated in this way is because it violates the axioms which make number sets such as the real numbers what is called a field.
-This means that infinity breaks the rules of arithmetic such as addition and multiplication so that proper algebra cannot be done with it.
+This means that infinity breaks the normal rules of arithmetic such as addition and multiplication so that proper algebra cannot be done with it.

 I should also note that the concept of a number "circle" and a coordinate "torus" only exist in infinity.
 On a finite level, all we can see is a number line and a coordinate plane.
 Notwithstanding this, it is still fun and practical to contemplate properties which only exist in infinity.